List of Firefly (TV series) characters: Hoban Washburne

 Hoban "Wash" Washburne is played by Alan Tudyk.
 Wash serves as the pilot of Serenity, and is married to the ship's first mate, Zoe.
 He is only ever referred to as "Wash", the first syllable of his surname.
 When Mal confronts him in the Serenity film novelization, Wash's reasoning is "Why would anyone call themselves Hoban?"
 He grew up on a planet whose atmosphere is so polluted that no stars are visible, and became a pilot in part to see the sky beyond his home.
-He claims to have spent time on a moon whose principal form of entertainment is juggling geese, both of which he mentions in the episode "Our Mrs. Reynolds".
 A laid-back guy with a dry and occasionally laconic sense of humor, Wash tends to represent the pragmatic, cut-and-run opinion in any shipboard debate, and often serves as the calming influence in heated arguments.
 His actions sometimes appear cowardly, but Wash has proven his resolve and willingness to put himself in harm's way and do violence on behalf of his friends on many occasions.

 Some of his backstory is given in the Serenity novelization.
 After Wash's friend Mr. Universe hacked the records and became top of the class before Wash, Mr. Universe silenced him by offering his services whenever they were needed.
 During the commentary on "War Stories", Tudyk states his belief that Wash served in the Unification War as a pilot, although he did not specify which side.
 Tudyk also jokes that Wash's ship was shot down after a single flight and he was put in a POW camp, where he spent the remainder of the war entertaining the other prisoners with shadow puppets.
 Later traveling widely, Wash's pilot skills and reputation grew so that he was actively courted by multiple captains when he met Malcolm Reynolds.
 Wash accepted Mal's offer and eventually fell in love with and married Reynolds' second-in-command, Zoe.

 Wash dies near the end of the 2005 film Serenity when a harpoon launched by a Reaver ship impales him, killing him instantly.
 His last words are "I am a leaf on the wind, watch how I..." (the final word "soar" is cut off by his being impaled).
 His shipmates erect a memorial to him (it is unclear if this is a tomb as well) on Mr. Universe's moon.
 Mal Reynolds then takes up his duties as pilot of Serenity with River Tam as his new co-pilot.
 As a tribute to Wash, his collection of toy dinosaurs remains on the pilot's station of the bridge.

 Whedon has said at least twice since the film's release that, had the series continued, Wash would not have been killed.
-When he reiterated this during the Firefly 10th anniversary reunion at the 2012 San Diego Comic Con International, Tudyk was apparently ecstatic.
+When he reiterated this during the Firefly 10th anniversary reunion at the 2012 San Diego Comic-Con, Tudyk was apparently ecstatic.